Family members, neighbors and fans plea to save iconic Neyland/Briscoe home, which is scheduled for demolition by the University of Tennessee

 “Bryant did it in the national-TV era, wearing a distinctive houndstooth hat everybody remembers,” Neely says.
 “There was a while that we all – those of us over 40, at least – felt as if we knew Bear Bryant well, and Bryant’s era ended 30 years more recently than Neyland’s did.”

-Alex Porter, vice president of the Phi Delta Theta fraternity, is also in favor of turning Neyland’s former house into a museum in order to avoid demolition.
+Alex Porter, vice president of the Phi Delta Theta fraternity, also is in favor of turning Neyland’s former house into a museum in order to avoid demolition.
 Phi Delta Theta’s fraternity house’s backyard, at 913 S. 21st St., adjoins the backyard of 2111 Terrace Ave.